 (Hotel Sacher, home to the Sachertorte and one-time home to Holly Martins)

 Martins later takes a room at Hotel Sacher, initially paid for by the military police.
 If you want to stay there today, you may have to fork out a little more cash: the Sacher has five-star status.

-In the scenes of the lobby, a view through the hotel entrance shows the stone arches of the state opera house opposite the Sacher.
+In the scenes of the lobby, a view through the hotel entrance shows the stone arches of the state opera house opposite.

 At the hotel, Martins receives a call from Baron Kurtz, who he agrees to meet at Café Mozart.

 (We see the Capuchin church in the background of the café scene)

-As Kurtz and Martins sit outdoors, you can see the Capuchin church off to the left (home to the Imperial crypt).
+As Kurtz and Martins sit outdoors, you can spot the Capuchin church off to the left (home to the Kapuzinergruft or Imperial crypt).